Safe sleep recommendations state the your baby should not have loose blankets in their crib until they at least 12 months old.

 But how many baby blankets do you really need, and how many is too many?

-And should they be washed before use?
+What are the best materials, and should they be washed before use?

 Let’s find out.